adioshun/gitBook_KalmanFilter/intro/README.md

 The UKF is a powerful nonlinear estimation technique and has been shown to be a superior alternative to the EKF in a variety of applications.

+장점 `The advantages of the Unscented Kalman Filter implemented here are:`
+- Ability to handle non-affine state transition and observation functions
+- Ability to handle not-quite-Gaussian noise models
+- Same computational complexity as the standard Kalman Filter

+단점 `The disadvantages are:`
+- No method for learning parameters
+- Lack of theoretical guarantees on performance
+- Inability to handle extremely non-Gaussian noise

 > 세개의 칼만필터 분석 : `A Comparison of Unscented and Extended Kalman Filtering for Estimating Quaternion Motion.`